 The Dangers of Winning the Lottery

-In the early 19th century, the Continental Congress voted to create a lottery to raise money for the American Revolution.
+In the early 19th century, the Continental Congress voted to create a singapore pools to raise money for the American Revolution.
 Though this plan did not succeed, it led to the creation of smaller public lotteries.
 These lotteries served as a form of voluntary taxation, and helped build several American colleges.
 Private lotteries also became popular in the United States and England.
 These were used to sell products and properties, and by the 1832 census, there were 420 lotteries in eight states.

 Lotteries are a form of gambling